Articles and Resources

 Coping with Exam Noise

 In most places, when you do an exam, there is complete silence in the exam room.
-Unfortunately, this isn't the case with TOEFL exams.
 Unfortunately, in TOEFL exams, this doesn’t happen.
 TOEFL exam rooms are noisy places and you need to learn how to cope with the noise.
-If you’re easily distracted, if you’re nervous, and if you’ve been practicing...
+If you’re easily distracted, if you’re nervous, and if you’ve been practicing in total silence, then it’s likely that the...

 Read more